Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 Uses for Sprix

-Ketorolac nasal spray is used to relieve moderate to moderately severe pain, such as pain that occurs after an operation or other painful procedure) for a short time only.
-It is a nonsteroidal anti-inflammatory drug (NSAID) that will reduce pain and inflammation.
+Ketorolac nasal spray is used to relieve moderate to moderately severe pain (eg, pain that occurs after an operation or other painful procedure) for a short time only.
+It is a nonsteroidal anti-inflammatory drug (NSAID) which lessens pain and inflammation.

 Ketorolac has side effects that can be very dangerous.
-The risk of having a serious side effect increases with the amount that is used and the length of time it is used.
+The risk of having a serious side effect increases with the amount and the length of time it is used.
 Ketorolac should not be used for more than 5 days in a row.
-Before using this medicine, you should discuss with your doctor the benefits that this medicine can do as well as the risks of using it.
+Before using this medicine, you should discuss with your doctor the benefits as well as the risks of using it.

 This medicine is available only with your doctor's prescription.